3.

 Problem 3:

 Design the blade geometry and stagger angle of a low pressure radial fan with forward curved blades.
 The rotor dimensions are: r1=24,6 mm, r2=28,9 mm, β1=158,9°, β2=18,8°.
 The blade is a single thin sheet.
 The camber line is formed by a circular arc.
 The design is made for an angle of attack and an angle of deviation of 3°.
-The solution to the problem is shown in Appendix 3.
+The solution of this problem is shown in Appendix 3.

 Low pressure fan blade with forward curved blades